JereKuusela/valheim-expand_world_data/developers.md

 Recommended work flow:

 1. Modify Expand World Data configs until you are happy with the results.
-2. Copy the relevant parts of the `expand_biomes.yaml` and `expand_world.yaml` files to your mod code.
+2. Copy the relevant parts of the `expand_*.yaml` files to your mod code.
 3. Test by removing the Expand World Data configs and restarting the game.

-For example:
+Basic example:

 ```csharp
   public void Start()